mlpack/mlpack/doc/user/methods/random_forest.md

  * `rf.Classify(data, predictions)`
     - ***(Multi-point)***
     - Classify a set of points.
-    - The predicted class of each point is stored in `predictions`, which is set to length `data.n_cols`.
     - The prediction for data point `i` can be accessed with `predictions[i]`.

 ---